 Applications for an animal are taken by staff as soon as an animal is impounded.
 Each approved applicant, regardless of whether an individual or a licensed rescue group, is provided priority in adopting or rescuing the animal on a first-come first-served basis.
 Once an animal becomes available (either because the stray hold period has expired or s/he was surrendered to the shelter by an owner), applicants may adopt or rescue the animal during a two-hour window, assigned in order of priority.
 Adopters or rescues that are not first in order of priority for an animal should call the shelter at the start of their adoption windows to determine whether the animal is still available for adoption or rescue.
 If so the adoption or rescue must be completed within the assigned time period.
 Because about half of our adoption applications fall through, it is worth putting an application on the animal of your choice, even if you’re not first in line!

 Adoption process for individuals

 - Complete and submit an adoption application either in person at the shelter or by faxing it to Animal Control at 706-613-3545.
 (If you have a scanner, you can use a free online FAX service, such as faxzero.com, to fax; there is not an email option for application.)
 If you fax the application, please call the shelter at 706-613-3540 to confirm it was received and to receive an adoption appointment.

 - If adopting a dog, you should bring any household dogs to the shelter in advance of adopting to ensure it is a good fit.
-Owned dogs may be admitted to shelter facilities so long as they are wearing current rabies tags and a staff member assists with introductions to the shelter dogs.
+Owned dogs will be admitted to shelter facilities so long as they are wearing current rabies tags and a staff member assists with introductions to the shelter dogs.
 While we provide information concerning a dog’s apparent friendliness with other dogs (and, if reported, with cats), our opportunities to see the shelter dogs interact with other animals is limited and thus any adopter should take care to observe any conduct necessary to make an adoption decision.